diffusion-playground/redis-integration/README.md

 ## Data Tier: Redis Pub/Sub
 ![](./images/data-tier.png)

 In Redis we created a Topic to stream Bitcoin data through, and we created a [RedisClient.js](https://github.com/diffusion-playground/redis-integration/blob/master/redis-app/js/components/RedisClient.js) to consume that data from the same channel.
-The client then, shows a chart displaying the values consumed from Redis.
+This RedisClient then, shows a chart displaying the values consumed from Redis.

 Now is time to connect to the customer backend system.